Benchmarking Automated Clinical Language Simplification: Dataset, Algorithm, and Evaluation: Experiments

+Using the pre-trained language models is helpful to attain a higher SARI score because the pre-training technique can increase the models' generalization ability and benefit the word replacement rewards of the SARI metric.
+However, SARI does not focus on the accuracy of simplifying professional medical abbreviations, which makes it unable to comprehensively and fairly evaluate the results.

-From the view of the HIT score, we can find a sufficient gap between generation-based methods (including Seq2Seq, Seq2Seq-S, and PMBERT-MT) and other methods.
+From the view of the HIT score, we can find a sufficient gap between generation-based methods (including Seq2Seq, Seq2Seq-S, BERT-MT, and {\namemodel}) and other methods.
 To achieve a high HIT score, the accurate recognition of abbreviations is necessary.
 Moreover, the models should understand the context correctly, which is an advantage of neural network-based models.
 Besides, another requirement is the generation ability.
-The use of reference mechanism probably limits the generation ability of the PointerNet model, and thus, it does not achieve a high score in the HIT metric.
+The use of a reference mechanism probably limits the generation ability of the PointerNet model, and thus, it does not achieve a high HIT score.

 The CWR score can reflect the simplicity of sentences in a scene.
 However, we should notice that the higher CWR scores do not mean better performance.
 The reason is that translating professional medical terms will inevitably result in some uncommon words.
 Thus, we should attach less importance to the CWR score when calculating the comprehensive rank.